Attorney Chalkley will not seek reelection in Hanover

 Hanover Commonwealth’s Attorney R.E.
-“Trip” Chalkley III has announced that he won’t run for reelection in November.
+“Trip” Chalkley III has announced that he will not run for reelection in November.

 Chalkley, a Republican, has served four terms, having won election in 2007.